 There are certain implications of these definitions:

-- Testing encompasses checking, whereas checking cannot encompass testing.
+- Testing encompasses checking (if checking exists at all), whereas checking cannot encompass testing.

 - Checking is a process that can, in principle be performed by a tool instead of a human, whereas testing can only be supported by tools.
 Nevertheless, tools can be used for much more than checking.